felipenlunkes/osdev/README.md

 <div align="justify">

 In this section you will find documentation available for the main operating systems (open source or not).
-This documentation includes official material, scientific papers, original source code from historic operating systems, and books, online or in print.
+This documentation includes official material, scientific articles, original source code from historic operating systems, and books, online or in print.
 The session addresses:

 - [x] History of operating systems;
 - [x] Historical material;
 - [x] Internal technical documentation (kernel, interfaces, etc);
 - [x] User manuals;
 - [x] Manuals for the development of each operating system;
-- [x] Guides for administration of each operating system.
+- [x] Guides for administration of each operating system;
+- [x] Hardware documentation;
+- [x] Documentation on operating systems development.

 Click on each highlighted operating system to access material for that operating system.